mosaicnetworks/monetd/docs/monetd_commands.rst

 Global Parameters are available for all subcommands.

-- **-d, --datadir string** --- overrides the default location of the configuration file
+- **-d, --datadir string** --- overrides the default location of the configuration files
 - **-h, --help** --- help command as discussed above
-- **--log string** --- Set to one of trace, debug, info, warn, error, fatal, panic.
-Selects the logging level for daemon subcommands such as ``run``, the higher the level, the less events will be logged.
-- **-v, --verbose** --- turns on verbose messages for the non-daemon commands.
+- **-v, --verbose** --- turns on verbose messages.
 Defaults to false.

 Version